Medicine is the science and practice of establishing the diagnosis, prognosis, treatment, and prevention of disease.

 Read More

-The Relationship Between Diabetes Management and Health Literacy
+The Relationship Between Diabetes Management And Health Literacy

 Problem Statement Diabetes mellitus is a common health condition affecting individuals, their loved ones as well as society.
 Diabetes affects many communities in the U.S. as well as other parts of the world.
 Diabetes can be managed; however, the existing treatment options require patient’s full engagement in the treatment plan by complying to manage their blood sugar levels (Diabetes | CDC”, 2017).
 According to the American Diabetes Association report (2014),